-- 335 (i.e. from September to December) Modules C and D related to current patterns are the main contributors to the decision.
-Module D based on the comparison between past observed sequences and the sequence corresponding to the forecast day remains with high probabilities above 0.5.
-These probabilities can reach 0.95 indicating strong similarities between the sequences.
-Module C associated with the percentages of beaching per cluster shows empirical probabilities close to 0.3 indicating that one third of the days in the concerned clusters are beaching days. - 340 Table 6 presents the performance results of the predictive model (i.e. clustering + decision tree) for Mercator and HYCOM.
-"True positive/negative" respectively refer to the number of observed beaching/non-beaching days, predicted by the decision system.
-"Recall" refers to the ratio in percentage between these respective numbers of days and the total number of tests (i.e. 364 days).
-"Accuracy" corresponds to the number of days with a true prediction and its ratio in percentage was computed over the total number of tested days.
-Overall, the use of HYCOM data allows to improve the prediction of beaching and non-beaching days (Table 6). - With forecast date uncertainty below one day, the HYCOM DSS has an accuracy of 54.1% (i.e. beaching and non-beaching days) and predicts 59.0% of the observed beachings (i.e. true positive) in the year 2021.
-At the same date precision, the Mercator DSS has an accuracy of 50.6% and predicts 55.1% of the observed beaching days.
+Figure 17.
+Monthly distribution of the main observed current sequences leading to beaching: Seq2 (blue) and Seq4 (green).
+The red line represents the distribution of the observed beaching days.

+Overall, the use of HYCOM data allows improving the prediction of beaching and non-beaching days (Table 6).
+With forecast date uncertainty below 1 d, the HYCOM DSS has an accuracy of 54.1 % (i.e., beaching and non-beaching days) and predicts 59.0 % of the observed beachings (i.e., true positive) in the year 2021.
+At the same date precision, the Mercator DSS has an accuracy of 50.6 % and predicts 55.1 % of the observed beaching days.
 The performance differences between the two datasets tend to increase with the temporal uncertainty ranges around the forecast date.
-With a temporal uncertainty range +/-3 days, the HYCOM DSS reaches an accuracy of 70.1% and predicts 73.1% of the observed beachings in the year 2021.
-At the same date

-350 precision, the Mercator DSS presents an accuracy of 58.2% and predicts 65.4% of the observed beachings.
+With a temporal uncertainty range ± 3 d, the HYCOM DSS reaches an accuracy of 70.1 % and predicts 73.1 % of the observed beachings in the year 2021.
+At the same date precision, the Mercator DSS presents an accuracy of 58.2 % and predicts 65.4 % of the observed beachings.

-4. Discussion
+4 Discussion

-4.1.
-Performance indices and clustering quality
+4.1 Performance indices and clustering quality

 The performance of the clustering and the quality of the clusters were assessed using the silhouette coefficient.
-The evolution of this coefficient (Fig. 9) clearly shows that on the one hand, the methods based on the HAC algorithm produce lower values than those

-- 355 obtained by the KMS algorithms.
+The evolution of this coefficient (Fig. 9) clearly shows that, on the one hand, the methods based on the HAC algorithm produce lower values than those obtained by the KMS algorithms.
 On the other hand, for ED, silhouette indices are largely above those found by the L2 distance as written by Biabiany et al. (2020).
 This silhouette coefficient evolution allows us to keep four representative types of current regimes in this part of the Caribbean region.
 However, due to the lack of works for this region, comparisons between the present results and other studies were very limited.
-In other studies, authors have proposed a similar number of dominant regimes on a large scale, in the tropical Pacific (Fereday et al., 2008), for the determination of robust modes of Northern Hemisphere Sea ice variability (Fučkar - et al., 2016), or for ocean mapping from environmental data (Zhao et al., 2020).
-In our case, the velocity distributions show four singular profiles confirming the good performance of the clustering.
+In other studies, authors have proposed a similar number of dominant regimes on a large scale in the tropical Pacific (Fereday et al., 2008), for the determination of robust modes of Northern Hemisphere sea ice variability (Fučkar et al., 2016), and for ocean mapping from environmental data (Zhao et al., 2020).

+In our case, the velocity distributions show four singular profiles, confirming the good performance of the clustering.
 Each cluster also had distinct monthly distributions.
-This analysis allowed to better understand the variability of the surface current circulations in this region.
+This analysis allowed better understanding the variability of the surface current circulations in this region.

-4.2.
-Surface current analysis
+4.2 Surface current analysis

-365 In terms of spatial distribution, clusters show notable differences for both types of model analysis and three variability factors can be identified.
+In terms of spatial distribution, clusters show notable differences for both types of model analysis, and three variability factors can be identified.

-The first one is the seasonal evolution of the NBC retroflection front (Baklouti et al. 2007).
-The NBC feeds the Guiana Current (GC) but also separates sharply, near $6^{\circ}-8^{\circ}N$, from the South American coastline and retroflects to feed, this time, the eastward NECC.
-Isolated large rings move north-westward toward the Caribbean Sea, on a course parallel to the South American coastline, then

-370 interact with the Lesser Antilles (Fratantoni et al., 2002, 2006).
-These two dynamic structures, GC and NBC rings, contribute significantly to the transfer of South Atlantic surface water to the Caribbean.
-These dynamic structures were found on the four identified clusters and seem to work year-round with intensity variations.
+The first one is the seasonal evolution of the NBC retroflection front (Lumpkin and Garzoli, 2005; Baklouti et al., 2007).
+The NBC feeds the Guiana Current (GC) but also separates sharply, near 6-8° N, from the South American coastline and retroflects to feed, this time, the eastward NECC.
+Isolated large rings move northwestward toward the Caribbean Sea on a course parallel to the South American coastline, then interact with the Lesser Antilles (Fratantoni et al., 2002, 2006).
+These two dynamic structures, GC and NBC rings, significantly contribute to the transfer of South Atlantic surface water to the Caribbean.
+These dynamic structures were found in the four identified clusters and seem to work year-round with intensity variations.